mtl-brainhack-school-2019/AtrophiedBrain-machine-learning-parameter-estimation/README.md

 2) Introduce noise to the simulated data.

-3) Redo data simulation using a non-linear equation.

-4) Use machine learning to solve this regression task
+3) Use machine learning to solve this regression task

 ### ODE parameter estimation and machine learning

-5) Define a parameterized, ODE-based time series problem
+1) Define a parameterized, ODE-based time series problem

 dx/dt = a*x + b*(y + z)